 Any acknowledgements should appear first at the end of your article prior to your Declaration of Conflicting Interests (if applicable), any notes and your References.

-To comply with the guidance for Research Funders, Authors and Publishers issued by the Research Information Network (RIN), Indoor and Built Environment additionally requires all Authors to acknowledge their funding in a consistent fashion under a separate heading.
-Please visit Funding Acknowledgements on the SAGE Journal Author Gateway to confirm the format of the acknowledgment text in the event of funding or state in your acknowledgments that: This research received no specific grant from any funding agency in the public, commercial, or not-for-profit sectors.
+Indoor and Built Environment requires all authors to acknowledge their funding in a consistent fashion under a separate heading.
+Please visit the Funding Acknowledgements page on the SAGE Journal Author Gateway to confirm the format of the acknowledgment text in the event of funding, or state that: This research received no specific grant from any funding agency in the public, commercial, or not-for-profit sectors.

 For guidance on the preparation of illustrations, pictures and graphs in electronic format, please visit SAGE’s Manuscript Submission Guidelines.